Enhancing grassland ecosystems while sustaining private, profitable ranching

 • Ability to provide adequate, safe intern housing, and partial board.

-Mentors are required to attend a mentor training meeting and will help coordinate annual site visits during the internship.
+Mentors are required to attend a mentor training meeting and will help coordinate site visits during the internship.

 If you have any questions, please email KyLee Kime.
 Call or text 308-340-2781.